Canadian Rockies – Banff/Lake Louise

 Along the Icefields Parkway looking up at the massive Columbia Icefield

-At mile 82 from Lake Louise you reach the Athabasca Glacier / Icefields center where you can get a ticket for a 6 wheel glacier “snowcoach” (special bus) with 10 foot tires that will drive you up and onto the glacier.
-From here you climb out and walk around.
-The best part of this is the view up to the amazing and enormous (125 square mile, up to 1000 foot deep) Columbia icefield which sits on top of the mountains.
+At mile 82 from Lake Louise you reach the Athabasca Glacier / Icefields center.
+This glacier is radpidly recedeing.
+If you’ve never walked on a glacier before, you may want to opt for a ticket on a 6 wheel glacier “snowcoach” (special bus) with 10 foot tires that will drive you up and onto the glacier.
+As part of this, you climb out and walk around on the glacier.
+The best part of this is the view up to the enormous (125 square mile, up to 1000 foot deep) Columbia icefield which sits on top of the mountains.
 The Athabasca Glacier coming off of it is one of 6 “toes” of this massive ice sheet.
+If you’ve been on a glacier before (and want to save money) you can park for free at the base and walk up to the “toe” of the glacier.
+While you can’t get on the ice, you’ll still get a great view.

 “Snowcoach”